ChristianLagares/Aquila-LCS/README.md

 # Aquila-LCS: Particle Simulation and FTLE Calculation Script

-This script (`ftle_cuda.py`) is designed to run particle simulations and calculate the Finite-Time Lyapunov Exponent (FTLE) on a given dataset.
+This script (`ftle_cuda.py`) is designed to run particle simulations and calculate the Finite-Time Lyapunov Exponent (FTLE) on a given dataset using Nvidia GPUs (a CPU version of the code is available upon reasonable request).

 ## Overview